tendermint/tendermint/docs/spec/blockchain/state.md

 because it is redundant with the pubkey.

-The `state.Validators`, `state.LastValidators`, and `state.NextValidators`, must always by sorted by validator address, so that there is a canonical order for computing the SimpleMerkleRoot.
+The `state.Validators`, `state.LastValidators`, and `state.NextValidators`, must always by sorted by validator address, so that there is a canonical order for computing the MerkleRoot.

 We also define a `TotalVotingPower` function, to return the total voting power: